Alfresco/alfresco-ng2-components/docs/start-process.component.md

 ### Attaching a File to the start form of the process

-After the repository is created in APS, you can it in the Alfresco Repositories list.
+You can see a repository in the Alfresco Repositories list once it is created in APS.
-If the ID is set to 1 then all default values are fine.
-However, if it is set to something else, for example, _1002_ and the name is _alfresco_, you must set the property `alfrescoRepositoryName` in your `app.config.json` file to  _alfresco-1002_:
+If the repository is set up with an ID value of anything other than 1 then you will need to declare it in `app.config.json`.
+For example, if the repository's ID is 1002 and its name is _alfresco_ then you would set the `alfrescoRepositoryName` property in`app.config.json` to _alfresco-1002_ as follows:

 ```json
         {